dust-tt/llama-ssp/README.md

 Note that since there is inherent randomness in the acceptation of tokens from the draft model, the completion should not expected to be exactly the same.

 To confirm the validity of the experiments, it is necessary to find a more precise metric of the fact that the completions are of the same quality.
 TODO.

+## Example

+### Completing text: The smell of freshly baked bread filled the air as I entered the bakery.
+#### Regular 7B
+**Completion**: The smell of freshly baked bread filled the air as I entered the bakery.
+The smell of freshly baked bread filled the air as I entered the bakery.
+The smell of freshly baked bread filled the air

+**Time**: 2.44s

+#### Regular 30B
+**Completion**:  The smell of freshly baked bread filled the air as I entered the bakery.
+The smell of freshly baked bread is one of the best smells in the world.
+I was greeted by a friendly employee who asked me

+**Time**: 8.93s

+#### SSp 30B / 7B
+**Completion**:  The smell of freshly baked bread filled the air as I entered the bakery.
+The smell of fresh bread and cakes made me feel hungry.
+I looked around the bakery.
+I saw different kinds of bread and cakes.

+**Time**: 5.26s

+### Completing text: The sound of the train whistle echoed through the valley as I stood at the station, waiting.

+#### Regular 7B
+**Completion**:  The sound of the train whistle echoed through the valley as I stood at the station, waiting.
+I had been waiting for this moment for a long time.
+I had been waiting for this moment for a long time.
+I had been waiting for this moment for
+**Time**: 2.51s

+#### Regular 30B
+**Completion**:  The sound of the train whistle echoed through the valley as I stood at the station, waiting.
+I was waiting for the train to take me to the city.
+I was waiting for the train to take me to the city.
+I was waiting
+**Time**: 9.16s

+#### SSp 30B / 7B
+**Completion**:  The sound of the train whistle echoed through the valley as I stood at the station, waiting.
+I was waiting for the train to take me to the city.
+I could not wait to see him.
+I had not seen him in a long time.
+I had not seen
+**Time**: 6.23s

+30B

+30B / 7B